ThreatLockerIvan/ZTW24/Rubber-Ducky-Advanced/README.md

 ![Microsoft Defender logo](../Assets/Advance_ducky/microsoftdefenderlogo_100x105.png)

 When you ran the basic payload, you might have notice that it didn't work.
 But why?
-This basic payload, and all EDR/Anti malware know what a basic payload looks like.
+This basic payload from reveshells, is known by all EDR/Anti malware solutions and would stop the payload from running.

 # Advance Payload